goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 In their experiment, the researchers asked labellers to compare short video clips of the agent's behaviour.
 They found that by using a small sample of clips they were able to train the system to behave as desired.

-[ADD Image from the paper]

-[Add 2 image,
-1. Human only shown parts of the way the model solving the problem
-2. Only compares which approach is better]
+[Add section, show lot of frames from a video, human is only shown part of it]

 ![Image of RLHF](/assets/blog_assets/evolution_of_llms/1.webp)